1999 American Le Mans Series

-The 1999 American Le Mans Series season was the inaugural season of the IMSA American Le Mans Series, and is now recognised as the 29th season of the IMSA GT Championship.
+The 1999 American Le Mans Series was the inaugural season of the IMSA American Le Mans Series, and is now recognised as the 29th season of the IMSA GT Championship.
 It was a series for Le Mans Prototypes (LMP) and Grand Touring (GT) race cars divided into three classes: LMP, GTS, and GT.
 It began March 20, 1999, and ended November 7, 1999, after eight races.

 The American Le Mans Series officially replaced the dwindling IMSA GT Championship after the 1998 season.
 The Automobile Club de l'Ouest (ACO), which organized the 24 Hours of Le Mans, allowed IMSA's owner Don Panoz to create a series closely modeled after the formula used at Le Mans.
 The first official ACO-backed event had been held at the 1998 Petit Le Mans, which was part of the IMSA GT season but allowed ACO-spec cars to compete.
 The success of the event allowed Panoz to form the American Le Mans Series, which continued until its merger with Grand-Am in 2013.

 Schedule

+The following round was included on the original calendar but was later cancelled.

+The inaugural ALMS season consisted of 8 races.
+Six were carried over from the previous seasons IMSA GT Championship which were 12 Hours of Sebring, Grand Prix of Atlanta, Mosport, Petit Le Mans, Laguna Seca and Las Vegas Motor Speedway.
+The only races not carried over were Lime Rock Park which switched to the USRRC schedule for 1999 and the second Sebring weekend.
+Sonoma and Portland joined the calendar to hold their first major endurance races since 1997 and 1994 respectively.

-Originally the season finale was supposed to be the Grand Prix of San Diego held on a 1.5 mile Road course at the former Naval Training Center.
+Originally the season finale was supposed to be the San Diego Grand Prix held on a 1.5 mile Road course at the former Naval Training Center.
 However, the season finale would eventually be moved to the Las Vegas Motor Speedway due to construction delays.